 Union Grove State Park: Located just south of the Beresford exit on I-29, Union Grove offers campsites along a tree-laden road and other hiking trails, it's one of South Dakota's "hidden gems" of foliage.

-Western South Dakota:
+Fall Foliage Destinations in Western South Dakota:

-Spearfish Canyon: Still the king when it comes to sight-seeing year-round.
+Spearfish Canyon: Still the king when it comes to sightseeing year-round.
 However, the scenic highway comes alive every autumn.
 Spearfish Canyon is one of the oldest and most miraculous canyons in the west.
-Located in the northern portion of the Black Hills National Forest, the canyon spans 20-miles along a scenic and unique State and National Scenic Byway.
+Located in the northern portion of the Black Hills National Forest, the canyon spans 20 miles along a scenic and unique State and National Scenic Byway.
 Less than a mile wide, the canyon is always ‘close and upward’ dwarfing the one-million annual visitors.

-George S. Mickelson Trail: Nestled in the heart of the beautiful Black Hills, the trail features gentle slopes and easy access allow people of all ages and abilities to enjoy the beauty of the Black Hills.
-Much of the trail passes through National Forest Land and is popular for bicyclists, hikers and horseback riders.
+George S. Mickelson Trail: Nestled in the heart of the beautiful Black Hills, the trail features gentle slopes and easy access allowing people of all ages and abilities to enjoy the beauty of the Black Hills.
+Much of the trail passes through National Forest Land and is popular for bicyclists, hikers, and horseback riders.
 Stroll through the spruce and ponderosa pine forests to make this a hike to remember.
 It's 109 miles of packed gravel.